-Investing in forest makes good sense if you want a good and safe investment, a sustainable portfolio and want to make a difference.
+Investing in forest is a good idea if you want a good and safe investment, a sustainable portfolio and want to make a difference.

-Investing in forests in the Baltics makes good sense, because here there are forests with high biodiversity, the risk is low, there is control over property rights and the trees grow regardless of cyclical fluctuations.
+Investing in forests in the Baltics is a good idea, because here there are forests with high biodiversity, the risk is low, there is control over property rights and the trees grow regardless of cyclical fluctuations.
 At the same time, the prices of the Baltic forests are still competitive.

 Scots pine and red spruce are the two tree species that are the dominant in the region.

 Forest investment is characterized by a limited risk, with good opportunities for a reasonable return.
 The average growth of wood is approx. 3% p.a. and one can therefore count on a stable operating income.